napari/napari/docs/explanations/rendering.md

 objects in our working set VRAM will soon contain what we want.
 We will tightly manage the construction and destruction of vispy objects to match the current working set.
-We also have to make sure that we don't create too many new objects in one frame and exceed our time budget.
+We also have to make sure that we don't create too many new objects in one frame which could cause us to exceed our time budget.

-A future version of this document will need to document our use of vispy thorougly.
-We just don't know the details yet.
+This document does not get into vispy only because we don't know those details yet.